-Firstly, it can make a big difference helping users through choke points in the customer journey: sections that are difficult, hard to automate or extremely personalized.
+Firstly, it can make a big difference in helping users through choke points in the customer journey: sections that are difficult, hard to automate, or extremely personalized.

 Baremetrics gets great results from throwing in a personalized demo offer – using the customer’s own data – at critical moments.

 The second reason is that people like dealing with people.
 Moving people to Pro and Advocate levels often involves creating a sense of attachment to your company as well as your tool.